architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/roles-and-responsibilities.rst

 Responsibilities
 ****************
 #.
 Guarantee our product success by acting as a conduit/facilitator for communication between the team and the customers.
-   This can be done by:
-    * Conducting Usability Tests
-    * Organizing Teaching Activities
-    * Maintaining Documentation
-    * Maintaining CEA website
-    * Maintaining cea@arch.ethz.ch
-    * Distributing Newsletters
 #.
 Prioritizing and selecting user stories.
 This entails grooming the **product backlogs** with the help of the
    Srcum Master.
 #.
 Break down the overall vision into feasible and tactical pieces of work for the development team to understand and create.
 #.
 Coordinate the :doc:`Events`.

+The means to communication to the customers include:

+    * Conducting Usability Tests
+    * Organizing Teaching Activities
+    * Maintaining Documentation
+    * Maintaining CEA website
+    * Maintaining cea@arch.ethz.ch
+    * Distributing Newsletters